tool-belt/interface-forge/README.md

 });
 ```

-The UserProfileFactory's `.build` method will be called when the UserFactory is being built.
+When building and instance of UserFactory, the nested UserProfileFactory's will be built.
+The decision whether to use
+the async or sync build methods depends on what method was called on the containing factory.
+Thus if the async
+UserFactory.build()
+is called, then then async UserProfileFactory.build() will be called in the nested factory etc.

-### Using the .use static method
+### Using the .use static method with nested factories

-The caveat of placing an instance of InterfaceForce as a `FactorySchema` value is that you cannot pass values to the
+The caveat of placing an instance of TypeFactory as a `FactorySchema` value is that you cannot pass values to the
-sub-factory when `.build` is called.
-To solve this you can use the `.use` static method, which allows you to pass args
+sub-factory at build-time.
+To solve this you can use the `.use` static method, which allows you to pass args:
-at build-time:

 ```typescript
 const UserProfileFactory = new TypeFactory<UserProfile>({